-Now there are two unknowns.
-Therefore there must be two equations.
-(In general, the number of equations must equal the number of unknowns.)
+Since there are two unknowns, there must be two equations.
+(In general, to have a unique solution, the number of equations must equal the number of unknowns.)
 How can we get two equations out of the given information?
 We must translate each verbal sentence into the language of algebra.

 Here is the first sentence: